liviaab/backend-crawler/README.md

 $ pip3 install -r requirements.txt
 ```

 You must have a user/role configured to run the database initializer.
-If you have problems, check out [Troubleshooting & Support](https://postgresapp.com/documentation/troubleshooting.html) of Postgres.app.
+If you have problems, check out Postgres.app [Troubleshooting & Support](https://postgresapp.com/documentation/troubleshooting.html).

 Then run
 ```sh